EduardoJacinto/Spotimerge/README.md

  > 3. Go to Build-> Run on QT Creator to run the application.

  ## Testing
  > The project was tested by user interactions to test if the UI worked and by unit testing with Google Test to verify that the functions of a class worked as expected.
+The Google Tests tested our mergePlaylist function and all the tests passed with no memory leaks on Valgrind.